enxaneta/SVG-tools/README.md

 # SVG-tools
-Several SVG tools used to manipulate the path's data
+Several SVG tools used to manipulate the path data